September is my favorite month for planting trees, shrubs, and perennials.

 #OTD Today is the birthday of the British Botanist Kathleen Basford who was born on this day in 1916.

-As a young girl, Basford's nanny, Winny, taught her about the natural world; she learned to identify wildflower and trees.
+As a young girl, Basford's nanny, Winny, taught her about the natural world; she learned to identify wildflowers and trees.

-In the 1940's, Basford had three children of her own.
+In the 1940s, Basford had three children of her own.
 She began gardening.
 When she wasn't with the children, she started breeding orchids.
-She became so interested in botany, she took evening classes on the subject.
+She became so interested in botany, and she took evening classes on the subject.

-By the early 1950's, Basford published a paper on a fuchsia she discovered.
+By the early 1950s, Basford published a paper on a fuchsia she discovered.
 It proved that the fuchsia had existed 20-30 million years ago - before the break-up of the continents.
-Her paper caught the attention of the chair of the botany department at Manchester University; a geneticist named Sydney Harland.
+Her article caught the attention of the chair of the botany department at Manchester University, a geneticist named Sydney Harland.
 He offered Basford a job on the spot.

 Later in life, Basford also wrote a book called "The Green Man."
-Before her book, this topic was largely unknown to the world.
-The Green Man, is a mythical figure - portrayed as a man with a head that sprouts leaves.
+Before her book, this topic was mostly unknown to the world.
+The Green Man is a mythical figure - portrayed as a man with a head that sprouts leave.
 It is a relic of the middle ages.

 Today's Garden Chore

 If you live in a cold climate, late fall is a wonderful time to sow flower seeds in your garden.